 - Blood flow to the penis is limited or nerves are damaged

 - Stress / emotional reasons (depression, anxiety, stress)

-- Sign of a more seriousness conditions (blocked arteries, heart disease, high blood pressure, diabetes)
+- Signs of a more serious condition (blocked arteries, heart disease, high blood pressure, diabetes)

 ED becomes more common as men age, however, aging is not always going to cause ED.
 In some cases, a man can function sexually into their 80's.
 If men are experiencing symptoms of erectile dysfunction at an early age, it may be a sign of a more serious health problem.